Pylons-tech/pylons/docs/spec/03_messages.md

 ## Executions

-`Execution`s represent an instance of running the "program" specified by a `Recipe`.
-It is essentially a function taking a specified input (coins and `Item`s) and returning a concrete output (coins and `Item`s) based on its internal logic.
+`Execution` objects represent an instance of running the "program" that is specified by a `Recipe`.
+Execution is essentially a function taking a specified input (coins and `Item`s) and returning a concrete output (coins and `Item`s) based on its internal logic.

 When an `Execution` is created, it is added to the pending list of executions in a Store.
-Only the validity of the inputs is checked upon submission.
+Only the validity of the inputs is checked on submission.
 Execution and creation of the outputs is deferred until the `EndBlocker` of block #`executionSubmissionHeight + recipe.blockInterval`.

 ### `MsgExecuteRecipe`